viswa2/DevOps/aws-fundamentals/README.md

 In file storage, multiple clients (such as users, applications, servers, and so on) can access data that is stored in shared file folders.
 In this approach, a storage server uses block storage with a local file system to organize files.
 Clients access data through file paths.
 Compared to block storage and object storage, file storage is ideal for use cases in which many services and resources need to access the same data at the same time.

-`Amazon Elastic File System (Amazon EFS)` is a scalable file system used with AWS Cloud services and on-premises resources.
+`Amazon Elastic File System (Amazon EFS) is a scalable file system used with AWS Cloud services and on-premises resources`.
 As you add and remove files, Amazon EFS grows and shrinks automatically.
 It can scale on demand to petabytes without disrupting applications.

 `Amazon EFS` is a regional service storing data within and across multiple Availability Zones (AZs) for high availability and durability.
 Amazon EC2 instances can access your file system across AZs, regions, and VPCs, while on-premises servers can access using AWS Direct Connect or AWS VPN.